Pacific Southwest RegionCalifornia, Nevada and Klamath Basin

 California Condor Population Information

-Currently, there are about 140 California condors flying free in Central and Southern California, more than 80 in Arizona and Utah, and 30 in Baja, Mexico.
+Currently, there are about 160 California condors flying free in Central and Southern California, nearly 80 in Arizona and Utah, and more than 30 in Baja, Mexico.
 By 2008, the Recovery Program reached an important milestone: for the first time since the program began, more California condors were flying free in the wild than in captivity.

 Beginning in 2003, the California Condor Recovery Program has been reporting condor population information.
 This information provides detailed accounts of how many California condors are located in the wild and captivity, as well as their geographic location, among other information.